 - Double signing

-When a baker signs two different blocks at the same level and same round, it is called double baking.
+The action of a baker signing two different blocks at the same level and same round is called double baking.
 Double baking is detrimental to the network and might be indicative of an attempt to double spend.
 The same goes for signing two different endorsements at the same level and the same round.
-As such, double signing is punished by the network: an accuser can provide proof of the double signing to be awarded part of the double signer’s deposit.

 See also burn.